mwestera/sem2_2023/classes/01_introduction/README.md

 ### Preparation (do this before class; around 10 minutes)

-1. Refresh your memories of (Semantics 1)[https://github.com/mwestera/sem1_2023].
+1. Refresh your memories of [Semantics 1](https://github.com/mwestera/sem1_2023).
 What were some of the core concepts you learned about?

 -----